Love Symbol

-Storyline
+Background

-An early configuration of the album contained as many as eight segues as well as an intro.
-Together, they explained the album's storyline: An Egyptian princess (played by Mayte Garcia, in her debut on a Prince album) falls in love with a rock star (Prince) and entrusts him with a religious artifact, the Three Chains of Turin (or Three Chains o' Gold) during her escape from seven assassins, as referenced in "7".
-However, in a last-minute attempt to add an additional song ("I Wanna Melt with U", which was originally considered to be a B-side to the "7" maxi single, and which contains several sampled sounds also present in "7"), most of the segues had to be cut for album length.
-The few that remained were somewhat confusing in context.
-The unreleased segues have been bootlegged since.
-Garcia would become Prince's wife in 1996.
+An early configuration of the album contained as many as eight segues, as well as an introduction setting the scene of Prince's self-proclaimed "rock opera".
+These helped to provide a narrative thread to the songs which when taken together explained the album's conceptual storyline: An Egyptian Princess (played by Mayte Garcia, in her debut on a Prince album) falls in love with a rock star (Prince) and entrusts him with a sacred religious artefact known as the Three Chains of Turin (colloquially referred to by Prince as the 3 Chains o' Gold) after escaping from seven assassins who had murdered her Father in cold blood in an attempt to obtain the priceless relic, as referenced in "7".

+In a last-minute attempt to add an additional song: "I Wanna Melt with U", which contains several sampled elements also present in "7" (and which was originally considered as a non-album B-side for the "7" maxi single), Prince had to cut many of the segues in order for its inclusion and to fit within album length constraints.
+The few that remain are somewhat confusing without the connective tissue these excised segues had helped provide.
+The unreleased segues have long been available amongst fans in the years since, and it is likely that any future Super Deluxe Edition release of the album by the Paisley Park Estate will see them reinstated.

 On the released album, the segues featuring Kirstie Alley as reporter Vanessa Bartholomew are mostly kept intact.
-In them, she attempts to interview Prince but fails; at first, he hangs up when being told he is being recorded, but in a later segue, Prince gives nonsense answers to Vanessa's requests.
-A few lines in which Vanessa inquires about the Three Chains of Turin was edited out of the final version.
+In these, she scrambles to salvage some sense of an interview with the elusive rock star (Prince) but fails at the first hurdle when he promptly hangs-up after she informs him he is being recorded.
+In a later segue, Prince toys with Vanessa and her line of increasingly intrusive questioning by being purposefully vague and responding with nonsensical answers for his own amusement.
+A few lines in which Vanessa enquires about the Three Chains of Turin was edited from the final sequence provided for mastering and release.

-3 Chains o' Gold, a direct-to-video film produced and directed by Prince, was released in 1994.
-The film is based on the storyline and songs of the Love Symbol Album and contains some of the original segues which were planned to be on the album.
+3 Chains o' Gold, (a direct-to-video promotional film produced and directed by Prince), was eventually released in the Fall of 1994 even though filming for the project had been ongoing since 1991 and was completed in time with the intention of being a lavish visual companion piece to tie-in with its album counterpart upon release.
+Despite Prince's protestations (after financing much of the project himself), Warner Bros Records nonetheless held it back.
+The film follows the sequence and narrative structure of the Love Symbol Album also containing a number of the excised segues originally intended for the album.

-Marketing

-Warner Bros.
-Records pushed for "7" to be released as the album's first single.
-However, Prince pushed for "My Name Is Prince" to serve as lead single, as he felt that its hip-hop sound would appeal better to listeners that had enjoyed his previous album Diamonds and Pearls.
-"Sexy MF" would ultimately serve as the album's lead single.